 - High interest rate

 These features are designed to help you manage your credit card in a responsible way.
-The low credit limit allows lenders to get a view on how well you manage your account, while reducing the risk that you’ll end up in debt.
+The low credit limit lets lenders see how well you manage your account, while reducing the risk that you’ll end up in debt.
 Providing you consistently show you can stay within your limit and make your repayments on time, your lender could increase your credit limit or reduce your interest rate.

 Alongside this, you should also see your credit score increase; as your lender will update the details it holds on you to main credit reference agencies to show that you’re using your credit responsibly.